mr-mixas/Struct-Diff.pm/README.md

 - depth `<int>`

-    Don't dive deeper than defined number of levels. `undef` used by default (unlimited).
+    Don't dive deeper than defined number of levels; `undef` used by default (unlimited).

 - sort `<sub|true|false>`